7th Grade

 WRITING

-Students write cancer brochures, osmosis reports, Saints reports, and formal research reports in addition to creative writing.
-The students develop high-level thinking skills through an in-depth study of English grammar.
+Students write many different types of papers including a formal research report in addition to creative writing.
+The students develop high level thinking skills through an in-depth study of English grammar utilizing the Voyages in English curriculum.

 HISTORY